zhaoziheng/SAT/README.md

 # SAT
 This is the official repository for "One Model to Rule them All: Towards Universal Segmentation for Medical Images with Text Prompts" 🚀

+It's a knowledge-enhanced universal segmentation model built upon an unprecedented data collection (72 public 3D medical segmentation datasets), which can segment 497 classes from 3 different modalities (MR, CT, PET) and 8 human body regions, prompted by text (anatomical terminology).

 [ArXiv](https://arxiv.org/abs/2312.17183)